 It is expected that Corps members should accept their posting and be agents of change contributing towards the development of their host communities.

-COMMUNITY DEVELOPMENT SERVICESThe Community Development Service (CDS) is aimed at harnessing the skills, creativity and innovativeness of Corps members.
-Corps members are expected to identify the needs of their host communities and mobilise members of their host communities to embark on the projects.
+The Community Development Service (CDS) is aimed at harnessing the skills, creativity and innovativeness of Corps members.
+Corps members are expected to identified the needs of their host communities and mobilise members of their host communities to embark on the projects.

 Through this programme, many Corps members were able to construct bridges, health care centres, classroom blocks, market stalls, culverts etc. they had also carried out projects like HIV sensitization, adult literacy campaign, extra-mural classes for students, road safety campaign etc. Corps members participate actively in the Millennium Development Goals (MDG) through the War Against Poverty (WAP) programme of the scheme.